MAKE-UP SKILLS LEVEL: 10 MINUTES

 I like changing the shape, the colors, the thickness, and so on.
 It depends on the mood, and the time I have in my hands, of course!
 But I do involve other colorful pencils, and eye shadows of various colors, especially when I want to match a wig with them!

 So it’s up to you to try and have fun with your brows, but be aware that:

 1) pencils are not tattoos; they wash away, they might get oily during the day, they can betray you, and erase at any time for any reason – so don’t rely on pencils if you have a weak heart

 2) sometimes you’ll fail and look like me here:

 but don’t worry, you’ll get the hang of it in the end!

 2. THE FAMOUS BUTTERFLY LOOK: FAKE EYELASHES

-One of the most self-piteous things to see is your eyes having no beautiful dark eyelashes.
-I remember I would always look away when I would notice someone observing my eyes, I was SO ashamed of my bare eyes that I could have given anything to have my lashes back.
+One of the most self-piteous things to see, is your eyes having no beautiful dark eyelashes.
+I remember I would always look away when I would notice someone observing my eyes; I was SO ashamed of my bare eyes, that I would have given anything to have my lashes back.
 Is this what you’re feeling right now?

 If your answer is yes, then let me tell you something you were waiting to hear: YOUR EYES ARE BEAUTIFUL!!!!